ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Management-Governance/Lab 169 - Using AWS Systems Manager.md

 ## Introduction

-This repository demonstrates my hands-on work with **AWS Systems Manager**, a service that allows centralized management, automation, and secure access to AWS resources.
-The purpose of this lab was to:
+This repository showcases my hands-on work with AWS Systems Manager, a service that enables centralized management, automation, and secure access to AWS resources.
+In this lab, I focused on:

-- Collect inventory from EC2 instances without SSH
+Collecting inventory from EC2 instances without needing SSH.
-- Install and configure applications remotely
+Installing and configuring applications remotely.
-- Manage application settings dynamically using Parameter Store
+Managing application settings dynamically using Parameter Store.
-- Access instances securely via Session Manager
+Accessing instances securely through Session Manager.
 These tasks highlight practical skills in **Compute Services**, **Management & Governance**, and **Security & Compliance** on AWS.

 ---